gabrielcossette/ITStrategy/presentations/en/strategies.md

 - GC Policy on Service and Digital
 - Visions 2030
 - One GC
-- DevOps high performing stats
+- High performing IT stats
 - Recomendations
 - Why?
 - Actions